-- The consultant will report to the Chief of Education with frequent coordination with the Humanitarian Action and Resilience Section (HAR) and other sectors based on the emergency situation at the time of recruitment. - The consultant will coordinate and work closely with the Government and the emergency technical focal points at UNICEF.
+- The consultant will report to the Chief of Social policy with frequent coordination with the Humanitarian Action and Resilience Section (HAR) and other sectors based on the emergency situation at the time of recruitment. - The consultant will coordinate and work closely with the Government and the SP emergency technical focal points at UNICEF.